farhanwazir/jtemple/README.md

 ### Options
  > data : {JSON}

- > template : {Tag id which contains your template code}
+ > template : {Selector which contains your template code}

- > target : {Tag id where you want this template to be published}
+ > target : {Selector where you want this template to be published}

 ### Usage